lynshearer/unit2_project/README.md

 The utilization of crontab, as shown below, allows the code to run every 5 minutes (therefore taking readings and posting them to the server consistently at the aforementioned interval) until the crontab is deleted.

 <img width="776" alt="crontab" src="https://user-images.githubusercontent.com/100017195/206906756-9e9847ee-fc7d-41f9-a290-83ebf982f805.png">
+**Fig.6** shows the cron tab for controlling the program to run every 5 minutes.

 ## Code development
 Below are the developments of the Python code being programmed for the project.